Ana Paula Mundim

 I always act as a means to connect new knowledge or new experience rather than being the only source of information.

-It has been seven years since I have taught and I think that with the base of information that we have, we need to know how to put ourselves and how to facilitate the conversation.
+It has been seven years since I last taught and I think with the base of information that we have, we need to know how to put ourselves and how to facilitate the conversation.

 I always try to have a good relation with the students.
 I sometimes go out with them, or have lunch together.
 I think today you have a lot of tools to connect with students.
 You have groups like WhatsApp.
 I would love to have discussion groups.